Featured biographies of famous poets through the ages. From Homer and Virgil to Keats, Shakespeare and Dickinson.

 Geoffrey Chaucer (1343 – 1400) Considered the Father of English Literature.
 Best known for Canterbury Tales (1475).

 Kabir (1440 – c.
 1518) Indian mystical poet.
 Kabir fused different religious traditions writing poetry which offered a direct approach to God.
-His ‘Songs of Kabir’ were translated in English by Tagore.
+His ‘Songs of Kabir’ were translated into English by Tagore.

 Mirabai (1498 – c.
 1557) Indian poet and mystic.
 Born into a royal family, she forsook worldly privileges and devoted herself to writing devotional poems and songs about Sri Krishna.